rallek/Classifieds/docs/changelist.md

 **ToDo** in a next step we will arrange all the table items propperly in one column

 * move Kind, description and enddate into column title and arrange with span the classes z-bold, z-sub and z-normal.
 Move pictures at the first column
-* clean the headlines (Sorting of pictures makes no sence)
+* clean the headlines (Sorting of pictures makes no sence), make the Title Headine Classifieds
 * chepermissionsblock around the action list with admin rights
 * delete ``<p class="z-informationmsg">{gt text='a module for goods you want to sell or you want to buy'}</p>``